Reform Ortho & Sports Rehab

 If you experience electric shocks of pain in your back that worsen with movement, you may have a herniated disc.
 Experienced chiropractor with a certification in physiotherapy Travis Mann, DC, understands the frustration chronic pain can cause.
-At Reform Ortho & Sports Rehab in Farmers Branch, Texas, Dr. Mann and his team offer comprehensive care for herniated disc pain, including onsite spinal decompression therapy and other chiropractic techniques.
+At Reform Ortho & Sports Rehab in Dallas, Texas, Dr. Mann and his team offer comprehensive care for herniated disc pain, including onsite spinal decompression therapy and other chiropractic techniques.
 Learn more about noninvasive treatments available for herniated disc pain by calling the office or requesting an appointment online now.

 Protecting your spinal vertebrae is the primary job of the rubber discs that sit between the bones.
 These durable discs have a tough outer layer and a soft center, absorbing the shock of your movements and preventing your vertebrae from rubbing together.

 As you get older or due to an injury in your spine, your spinal discs can break down and force the soft center of the disc outward through the outer layer.
 The gel-like material can also put pressure on surrounding spinal nerves, causing chronic pain and reducing your range of motion.